 Airwallex provides multi-currency business bank accounts for modern companies.
 Photo: Airwallex

-They offer their services to companies registered in more than 50 different jurisdictions, including the likes of Australia, China, Estonia, Germany, Hong Kong, Luxembourg, Malta, Malaysia, New Zealand, Seychelles, UAE, the UK, the US, BVI, and many more.
+They offer their services to companies registered in more than 180 different jurisdictions, including the likes of Australia, China, Estonia, Germany, Hong Kong, Luxembourg, Malta, Malaysia, New Zealand, Seychelles, UAE, the UK, the US, BVI, and many more.

 You can receive payments directly from Amazon, eBay, Shopify, and PayPal.
-They even have WeChat pay that allows businesses to receive money from Chinese consumers easily, as well as 60+ other local payment methods from around the world, such as Kakao Pay (Korea), GrabPay (Singapore) and many more.
+They even have WeChat pay that allows businesses to receive money from Chinese consumers easily, as well as multiple other local payment methods from around the world, such as Kakao Pay (Korea), GrabPay (Singapore) and many more.
 They also have a mobile app supported both on Android & iOS.

 Special offer: